West3D-Printing/Micron/Readme.md

+# **Please note this document is a work in progress and will be updated periodically.**

 # Printed parts, manual, CAD
 - Your main source of information is Hartk's GitHub repo: https://github.com/PrintersForAnts/Micron.
 Please read through this document before you start printing your parts, as there are some modifications we recommend.
 - When printing parts be sure to use the 180 files.